-RSV infections often happen in epidemics that last from late fall through early spring.
-Respiratory illness caused by RSV — such as bronchiolitis or pneumonia — usually lasts about a week, but some cases may last several weeks.
+RSV infections are most common from fall through spring.
+But since the COVID-19 pandemic started, they've also happened during the summer.
+Respiratory illnesses caused by RSV — such as bronchiolitis or pneumonia — usually last about a week, but some symptoms, such as a cough, can last several weeks.

-Health care providers usually diagnose respiratory syncytial virus by taking a and doing an exam.
-In most healthy kids, they don't need to distinguish RSV from a common cold.
+Health care providers usually diagnose a respiratory virus by taking a medical history and doing an exam.
+In many kids, they don't need to distinguish RSV from a common cold.

 Most cases of respiratory syncytial virus are mild and don't need medical treatment.
 Antibiotics aren't used because RSV is a virus — antibiotics work only against bacteria.

-RSV infection can be more serious in babies, though.
-Some might need treatment in a hospital.
-There, they can be watched closely and get fluids, if needed, and treatment for any breathing problems.
+RSV infection can be more serious in babies and toddlers, though.
+Some might need treatment in a hospital where they can be watched closely and get supportive treatment for any breathing problems or dehydration.

 Make your child as comfortable as possible.